-- Formatted: Font color: Auto - 5.1.
-Temporary use notices allow the use of premises on not more than 21 days in any 12 month period for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
-Premises that might be useful for a temporary use notice would include hotels, conference centres and sporting venues.
+- 5.1.
+Temporary use notices allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
+Premises that might be useful for a temporary use notice would include hotels, conference centres and sporting venues. - 5.2.

-- 5.2.
 Temporary Use Notices allow the use of premises for any form of equal chance gambling where those participating in the gaming are taking part in a competition which is intended to produce a single, overall winner. - 5.3.
 Only persons or companies holding a relevant operating licence, can apply for a temporary use notice to authorise the particular class of gambling permitted by their operating licence. - 5.4.
 A temporary use notice must be lodged with the licensing authority not less than three months and one day before the day on which the gambling is due to take place. - 5.5.
 The Act makes a special reference, in the context of temporary use notices, to a "set of premises" to try and ensure that large premises which cannot reasonably be viewed as separate are not used for more temporary use notices than permitted under the Act.
-The Ceouncil considers that the determination of what constitutes "a set of premises" will be a question of fact in the particular circumstances of each notice that is given.
+The Council considers that the determination of what constitutes "a set of premises" will be a question of fact in the particular circumstances of each notice that is given.
 In considering whether a place falls within the definition of "a set of premises", the council will look at, amongst other things, the ownership/occupation and control of the premises.
 The council will be ready to object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises."